Mahaelaj/scholarQuest/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Deploying to Heroku
+* update the production databse
+* change the database to the production database
+* run ng build --prod --aot
+* remove /dist from the gitnore file
+* commit changes
+* git push heroku master